wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/5-set-up-resources.md

 4. Next, add the **Logo** for
 global navigation that will be recognizable to users to replace the home icon in the SharePoint app bar.
 No action is needed if you choose to keep the default home icon.
-This icon *will not* be the Viva Connections icon that displays in the Teams app bar.
+This icon *won't* be the Viva Connections icon that displays in the Teams app bar.
     - The logo size should be 20x20
     - pixelsTransparent background recommended